 The following is an overview of the Project Management Framework and Lifecycle.
 For a detailed view, see the full IT Project Management Framework.
 Looking for quick tips, check out the Quick Reference Guide.

-- Project Types – help determine the adapt to the needs of different projects
+- Project Classification – size and scope information that helps determine the project management needs of different projects

 - Project Phases – the project lifecycle broken into specific blocks, each with its own purpose, deliverables, and gate required to progress